sjultra/Guides/install_docker_on_ubuntu/README.md

 ## SET UP THE REPOSITORY

-Update the apt package index and install packages to allow apt to use a repository over HTTPS:
+Update the yum package and add the repo

 ```
 sudo yum install -y yum-utils